Sideroads

 The price tag

-Planning your trip
+Planning a trip

-Your adventures begin by creating a new trip from the Trips page.
-As you plan your trip, you use the Calendar page to add activities for the trip, in a convenient day-by-day schedule.
+As you plan your trip, you can use the Calendar page to add activities for the trip, in a convenient day-by-day schedule.

 Activities